lubomilko/blockie/doc/src/autofill.rst

 *   ``clone_subidx``: An index of a cloned content being filled.
 Only applicable if the block is being cloned during the automatic filling process.

-The example below illustrates the use of a manual filling handler for making the ``MONTH`` variable value using uppercase letters if it is a string and then setting the content variation of the ``DATE`` block using the :py:meth:`.Block.set` method:
+The example below illustrates the use of a manual filling handler function ``format_month`` to make the ``MONTH`` variable value using uppercase letters if it is a string and then setting the content variation of the ``DATE`` block using the :py:meth:`.Block.set` method:

 .. code-block:: python